Storm & Outage Center

 Storm Updates & Outage Information

 Extended outages impact homes, businesses, and daily life — and we take that seriously.
-Following major weather events, PES Energize teams work continuously and safely to restore power.
+Following major weather events, PES Energize teams work continuously and safely to restore power, internet, and phone services.
 Below you’ll find answers to frequently asked questions and the latest restoration updates.

 Restoration & Outage Updates